Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      It is planned to support zlib 1.2.5 shortly and these notes will be updated at that time.

 2.3  Relationship with msvc build environment
-     This environment is similar to msvc (same build engineer).
+     msvc64 is similar to msvc.
      However there are significant differences:
-     1) Support 64bit and 32bit builds
+     1) msvc64 supports 64bit and 32bit builds
-     2) Provides projects to build expat and zlib
+     2) msvc64 provides projects to build expat and zlib
-     3) Is designed to accomodate new versions of expat and zlib when they become available.
+     3) msvc64 is designed to accomodate new versions of expat and zlib when they become available.
-     4) Supports DevStudio 2005, 2008 and 2010 (no support for 2003)
+     4) msvc64 supports DevStudio 2005, 2008 and 2010 (no support for 2003)
      5) msvc64 does not require you to build 'vanilla' expat and zlib projects in advance
      6) msvc64 does not support the organize application
      7) msvc64 does not build the sample/test applications (such as exfprint.exe)
      8) msvc64 has no test/build verification scripts

-     msvc will continue to be supported for 32 bit builds using DevStudio 2003 and 2005 however there is no plan to enhance or develop that environment going forward.
+     msvc will continue to be supported for 32 bit builds using DevStudio 2003/05/08, however there is no plan to enhance or develop msvc going forward.

 3    Acknowledgement of prior work
      This work is based on work by the following people: